UoA-eResearch/research-hub-web/README.md

 ## Developing

-Follow steps 1 and 2 in the [README](https://github.com/UoA-eResearch/research-hub-deploy).
+Follow steps 1 and 2 in the [research-hub-deploy README](https://github.com/UoA-eResearch/research-hub-deploy#research-hub-deploy).

 To experience the full functionality of the app, you also need to run research-hub-api and research-hub-db whilst developing.
 Follow the instructions on the following pages: